jsdario/Test/README.md

 2. Fake activity and scale artificially in those rankings

 Gathering brute statistics of primary data sources (e.g. # of commits) is a method that I don't find valuable as a way to actually measure cognitive work.
 To know more about the topic read my piece in Hackernoon about [Scope 🔬](https://hackernoon.com/measure-a-developers-impact-e2e18593ac79)

+## How
+Locally I use cron jobs on a Mac / Linux machine.
+But I also have a [Glitch.com](https://glitch.com/~jsdario-daily-github) that commit whenever I hit the server.
+To hit the server periodically I'm using https://cron-job.org/en/, which I find handy for a number of purposes, aside of procastinating.